 Cetina Canyon in Omis is 20km away from Split and it’s the perfect place to do something really cool, zip lining!!
 You’ll be zipping 150m above the canyon and if you can relax, enjoy the breathtaking view.
-There are a two main companies offering this experience, Zipline Croatia and Croative Holidays.
+You can get this experience from Zipline Croatia.

 I’ve never been Zip-lining and we were excited to do but couldn’t because of time and bad planning.
 Not gonna lie, I was a bit relieved because I’m scared of heights.

 5. Eat Local in Split